 Situated at an elevation of about 3048 mts., this vast meadow is second to none in natural beauty.
 During winter it provides excellent ski slopes over an area of 28 sq.
 Kms.
 The panoramic view of the Himalayas from here is breathtaking.
 There is a small lake in the area and to camp by this side is a memorable event.
 From this spot one can trek down to Dodi-Tal which is about 22 Kms. away, through dense forests. book your tour

-Road : Gangotri is connected by road to Uttarkashi, Tehri Garhwal and Rishikesh and from there to other parts of the country.
-Bus services of Samyukt Rotation Yatayat Vyawastha Samiti connect Gangotri with many centre in the region like Haridwar, Rishikesh, Tehri, Uttarkashi etc.book your tour
+Road: Gangotri is connected by road to Uttarkashi, Tehri Garhwal, and Rishikesh and from there to other parts of the country.
+Bus services of Samyukt Rotation Yatayat Vyawastha Samiti connect Gangotri with many centres in the region like Haridwar, Rishikesh, Tehri, Uttarkashi etc. book your tour

 Hotel Bhagirathi Sadan